 It’s One of the Best Places to Dive on the Planet

 Mozambique is all about the megafauna, with tons of whale sharks and manta rays visiting Tofo year round, and dugongs popping up every now and then near Vilanculos.
-I even got to swim with humpback dolphins on an ocean safari on Tofo!
+I even got to swim with humpback whales and dolphins on an ocean safari in Tofo!

 Let’s be honest: I’m not a diver, so I can’t speak from personal experience, but the vast majority of visitors to Tofo are there for the diving, and everyone I met couldn’t stop gushing about how mind-blowing it was.